-Women with HG have 2x the risk of preterm labor, a 4-fold increased risk of premature birth, and are more likely to deliver babies that are small for gestational age and growth restricted likely due to malnutrition and stress.
+Patients with HG have 2x the risk of preterm labor, a 4-fold increased risk of premature birth and are more likely to deliver babies that are small for gestational age and growth restricted likely due to malnutrition and stress.

-18% of women with HG meet full criteria PTSD compared to 9% of all pregnant women, and about half of HG survivors have symptoms of trauma due to severe nausea/vomiting, fear of loss, complications, and invasive procedures.
+18% of HG patients meet full criteria PTSD compared to 9% of all pregnant patients, and about half of HG survivors have symptoms of trauma due to severe nausea/vomiting, fear of loss, complications, and invasive procedures.

-1 in 3 women with HG are diagnosed with Perinatal Mood and Anxiety Disorders compared to 1 in 7 of all pregnant women.
+1 in 2 HG patients are diagnosed with Perinatal Mood and Anxiety Disorders compared to 1 in 7 of all pregnant patients.
 The risk increases with severe and prolonged HG symptoms which increase physical and psychosocial challenges.

-The risk of clotting or embolism increases due to pregnancy and is exacerbated by dehydration, malnutrition, and immobility due to HG.
+The risk of clotting or embolism increases in pregnancy and is exacerbated by dehydration, malnutrition, and immobility due to HG.
 Pulmonary embolism is the leading cause of death in pregnancy.

 Women with HG extending beyond the 1st trimester are 3x more likely to have placental abruptions which can lead to life-threatening hemorrhage, preterm delivery, hypoxic encephalopathy and fetal demise.